Cottage | 4 bedrooms | sleeps 12

-Le-Gro Barns has been tastefully renovated to a Five star standard, incorporating green technologies where ever possible to reduce our carbon foot print without compromising on comfort and style.
-The Barn consist of two five star luxury self contained cottages.
+Le-Gro Barns consist of two five star luxury self contained cottages.
 This means you get the best of both worlds, you can all holiday together but if you need your own space for a while you have got that too.
+Each cottage can be rented out individually for 2-6 people.
+Please contact the owners for details.

 • On the Ground floor you have the Byre For easy access